JackDca/Mailpilewiki/Getting-started-on-linux.md

 ## 4. Install the dependencies

-**Important:** You must have activated the virtual environment, as described in step 1 above.
+**Important:** You must have activated the virtual environment in your current shell, as described in step 1 above.
+If you open a new shell, see section 5.1.

 Move into the source directory: